junxit/us-congress-bills-110/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Education Begins at Home Act”.
+This Act may be cited as the “Education Begins at Home Act of 2008”.

 ## § 2.
 Findings and purposes

 - **(a)** *Findings* Congress finds that—
   - **(1)** the home is the first and most important learning environment for children, and parents are their children’s first and most influential teacher;
-  - **(2)** through parent education and family support, we can promote parents’ ability to enhance their children’s development from birth until entry into kindergarten thereby helping parents to prepare their children for success in school;
+  - **(2)** parent education and family support can promote parents’ ability to enhance their children’s development from birth until entry into kindergarten, thereby helping parents to prepare their children for success in school;
   - **(3)** undiagnosed and unaddressed developmental and health problems can impede overall child development and school readiness;
   - **(4)** all parents deserve and can benefit from—
     - **(A)** research-based information regarding child development;
     - **(B)** enrichment opportunities with their children; and
-    - **(C)** early opportunities to become involved with their community and schools; and
+    - **(C)** early opportunities to become involved with their communities and schools; and
   - **(5)** early childhood home visitation leads to positive outcomes for children and families, including readiness for school, improved child health and development, positive parenting practices, and reductions in child maltreatment.
 - **(b)** *Purposes* The purposes of this Act are as follows:
   - **(1)** To enable States, Indian tribes, tribal organizations, territories, or possessions to deliver quality programs of early childhood home visitation to pregnant women and parents of children from birth until entry into kindergarten in order to promote positive outcomes for children and families including: readiness for school, improved child health and development, positive parenting practices, reductions in child maltreatment, and enhanced parenting abilities to support their children’s optimal cognitive, language, social-emotional, and physical development.
-  - **(2)** To improve Early Head Start programs carried out under section 645A of the Head Start Act (42 U.S.C.
-9840a).
-  - **(3)** To expand quality programs of early childhood home visitation so as to more effectively reach and serve families with English language learners.
+  - **(2)** To expand quality programs of early childhood home visitation so as to more effectively reach and serve families with English language learners.
-  - **(4)** To expand quality programs of early childhood home visitation so as to more effectively reach and serve families serving in the military.
+  - **(3)** To expand quality programs of early childhood home visitation so as to more effectively reach and serve families serving in the military.
-  - **(5)** To establish a public education and awareness campaign concerning the importance of the proper care of infants and young children.
+  - **(4)** To establish a public education and awareness campaign concerning the importance of the proper care of infants and young children.
-  - **(6)** To make available for parents of newborn children parenting classes that convey information about the importance of proper care for newborns, including information about symptoms of abusive head and other injuries.

 ## § 3.
 Definitions